On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-\end{definition} \begin{remark}[Strong excess versus classical $L^2$ and reverse $L^2$] The classical $L^2$ excess and the reverse $L^2$ excess are both controlled by this stronger excess.
-This is an immediate consequence of the definition of a transport plan being admissible and Fubini.
+\begin{remark}[Strong excess versus classical $L^2$ and reverse $L^2$] The classical $L^2$ excess and the reverse $L^2$ excess are both controlled by this stronger excess.
+This follows immediately from the admissibility of the transport plan and Fubini's theorem.
 Precisely we have:

 \end{remark}